sibanez12/documents/P4-tutorial-SIGCOMM-19.md

 The goal of the tutorial is to introduce attendees to the P4 language.
 Through a series of simple exercises, we will show them how to prototype network applications in the P4 language and compile them to programmable devices.
 We also aim to encourage researchers and developers to contribute to the P4 language, and develop new applications.
 By the end of the tutorial attendees will be able to implement novel data-plane features in P4, and evaluate their programs using Mininet, a network emulation framework.

 More specifically, we plan to cover the following topics:
-* P4 language overview (1.5 hr)
+* P4 language overview
-* Hands-on training of P4 development environment (2.5 hr)
+* Hands-on training of P4 development environment
     * Compiler
     * Debugger
     * Behavioral model
     * Lab exercises
-* Mini-workshop – invited talks focusing on the following categories (4 hr)
+* Mini-workshop – invited talks focusing on the following categories
     * Emerging P4 applications
     * Future research directions
     * New P4 targets and tools